Main Office: (202) 363-6394

 Rabbi Jonathan Roos has served as Senior Rabbi at Temple Sinai since 2010.
 Jonathan is most enthusiastic about teaching Judaism to Temple Sinai members at every age and every stage of their lives.
 Each year he offers an adult education class focused on traditional Jewish sources.
 He also teaches the 10th grade confirmation class.
 Jonathan is the leader of the Temple staff team and loves the opportunity to work with an amazing set of clergy who do great things individually and as a group.
 Jonathan is committed to Jewish social justice work at Temple Sinai and in the wider community where he focuses particularly on issues of immigration and refugee rights.

 Jonathan was ordained as a rabbi from the Hebrew Union College – Jewish Institute of Religion in 2002 with special awards for best sermon delivered, outstanding contributions to women and Judaism and outstanding academic achievement.
 He graduated from the University of Pennsylvania and received a Masters degree in American History from the University of Maryland at College Park.
 He is a member of the Central Conference of American Rabbis (CCAR) and previously served congregations in Tinton Falls, New Jersey and Albany, New York.
+Jonathan’s love for Judaism and Jewish community is founded on his family’s deep involvement in his childhood temple (Beth Am of Randolph, Mass.), great experiences in his USY youth group, and many amazing summers at Camp Bauercrest in Amesbury, Mass.

 In addition to leading worship services, teaching at all levels, and guiding the staff team of Temple Sinai, Roos is available for individual meetings, pastoral counseling and support with any ritual or Jewish matters.